 Trustees approve new degree, move to attract transfer students

 The board of trustees on Feb.
-22 dealt with a broad array of academic
+22 dealt with a broad array of academic and other issues.

 To help meet the growing demand for geospatial professionals, the trustees approved a new master's degree program in applied geospatial sciences, which will be offered through the School of Earth, Environment and Society.
 The program will focus on using geospatial tools to solve problems in the natural and social sciences, with a particular focus on energy.